jlento/miljoonalaatikko/scrape/README.md

-# CSC's current (2019-02-18) documantation in markdown
+# CSC's current (2019-02-18) documentation in markdown

 The  converted   documents  are  in   folders  [software-pages], [environment-guide], and  [taito-guide].
 The  rest of  this file